 Before you start planting, it’s crucial to select herbs that thrive indoors.
 Not all herbs do well in indoor conditions, and choosing the right ones will set you up for success.

-En parallèle : What’s the Best Approach for Integrating a Smart Security System in a Period Home?
+En parallèle : What’s the Best Method to Create a Low-Light Plant Sanctuary in a Basement Apartment?

 Basil, for instance, is an excellent herb to grow indoors.
 It thrives in small spaces, loves the light and can grow from a cutting clipped from an established plant, making it a great choice for beginners.